 The source Company can completely control the vendors, and hence, it can control the price and quality of the raw materials used.

 Benefit of Specialization

 The source company can perform activities that are its core competencies.
-It can sublet the processes which some other company may specialize in.
-Hence, it can make use of the expertise and experience of the toll manufacturer to its own advantage.
+It can sublet the processes which some other companies may specialize in.
+Hence, it can use the expertise and experience of the toll manufacturer to its own advantage.

 Avoid Heavy Investment

 The source company can use specialized machinery and equipment, godown and production space, and even labor of the processing company to its own advantage.
 Because of this, it need not invest in expensive factory set-ups and still enjoy its benefits.

 Highly Scalable Model